falcode/js-subdirectory-challenge/README.md

-## :rocket: Welcome to the PayFit live coding challenge
+## :rocket: Welcome to the coding challenge

 ### :computer: Context